tlswg/tls13-spec/draft-ietf-tls-tls13.md

 use the deprecated SHA-1 hash algorithm only if the "signature_algorithms" extension provided by the client permits it.
-If the client cannot construct an acceptable chain using the provided certificates and decides to abort the handshake, then it MUST send an "unsupported_certificate" alert message and close the connection.
+If the client cannot construct an acceptable chain using the provided certificates and decides to abort the handshake, then it MUST abort the handshake with an "unsupported_certificate" alert.

 If the server has multiple certificates, it chooses one of them based on the above-mentioned criteria (in addition to other criteria, such as transport